Contact Us

 Patient Sign-in Security (Default Settings)

-Enterprise Users can establish whether patients who receive a Secure Message will need to verify their identity with their:
+Enterprise Users can establish whether patients who receive a secure message will need to verify their identity with their:

 • Date of Birth